Payroll & Finance

 As suggested above, when an employee takes longer than one week of unpaid leave, there are two scenarios with the anniversary date depending on what the employer decides.

-For example: John’s anniversary date is 1st March, and he takes three weeks of unpaid leave.
+• For example: John’s anniversary date is 1st March, and he takes three weeks of annual leave.
 His anniversary date will now be moved two weeks forward to 15th March (the first week of unpaid leave doesn’t affect the anniversary date).

-2. OR, if the employer and employee agree not to move their anniversary date, the divisor for Average Weekly Earnings will be reduced.
+OR, If the employer agrees not to move their anniversary date, the divisor for Average Weekly Earnings will be reduced.

-For example: John takes three weeks of unpaid leave, so his average weekly earnings is divided by 50 weeks, not 52 weeks (again, the first week is disregarded which is why it isn’t divided by 49 weeks).
+• For example: John takes three weeks of annual leave, so his average weekly earnings is divided by 50 weeks, not 52 weeks (again, the first week is disregarded which is why it isn’t divided by 49 weeks).

 You can read more about how these calculations work here

-Do employees get paid for public holidays during their unpaid leave?
+Do employees get paid for public holidays during unpaid leave?

 In the first week of unpaid leave, the employee will get paid for the public holiday if it’s an Otherwise Working Day for them.
 However, once the unpaid leave lasts longer than a week the employee will not be eligible for the Public Holiday as they wouldn’t have been at work that day.